My origami friend once told

 When on display, the locals say:

-How fortunate she’s got them!
+How fortunate she’s got ’em!

 But sex appeal ain’t always real

-‘Cause I know where she bought them
+‘Cause I know where she bought ’em.

 It’s not just during spring